rlalik/HelloFitty/README.md

 # Features
 HelloFitty provides following structures:
 * `hf::fitter` -- the main fitting manager responsible to read/write data from files and fit histograms
-* `hf::fit_entry` -- a structure holding full info about functions and parameters for a given histogram
+* `hf::entry` -- a structure holding full info about functions and parameters for a given histogram
 * `hf::param` -- a single parameter info: values and boundaries
 * `hf::draw_opts` -- partial and grand function drawing options